joshbrew/AcyclicGraph.js/README.md

 ```

+### Also try the webcomponents we built to run natively with our AcyclicGraph logic!
+`npm i acyclicgraph-webcomponents`

+Run the /example_app for demonstration, it's purely conceptual but you can see a fully implemented example at http://190.92.148.106 using this to do gravitational physics with html elements as planets.

 ### GraphNode class

 These are the objects created to represent each node in the tree.
 They can be created and parent nodes without belonging to an acyclic graph.
 The acyclic graph simply adds sequential tags 'node0, node1' etc (rather than random tags) to all untagged nodes according to the order of the tree provided so it's easier to create self-referencing trees.